Non Sequitur by Wiley Miller for October 15, 2022

 • Reply

-john eastman over 1 year ago
+john eastman about 2 years ago

 never could figure out why people rake leaves. we call it mulch